Home

 (1883-1957)

-Dr. Charles W. Miner was born on Jan.
-29, 1883 in Crooksville or in McLuney Station, Harrison Twp., Perry County, OH, the son of Thomas M. and Maletha (Ogburn) Miner.
+was born on Jan.
+29, 1883 in Crooksville or in McLuney Station, Harrison Township, Perry County, OH, the son of Thomas M. and Maletha (Ogburn) Miner.
+He was an early optometrist in our family.

-In about 1899, Charles moved eastward with his parents to Gallitzin Twp., Cambria County, PA, near where his sister Lizzie and her family were living.
+In about 1899, at the age of 16, Charles moved eastward with his parents to Gallitzin Township, Cambria County, PA, near where his sister Lizzie and her family were living.
 It is thought that Charles' brothers Will and Fred moved there about that time as well.

-Seen at right, a picturesque view of Little Falls, along the New York Central railroad lines.
+Seen here, a picturesque view of Little Falls, along the New York Central railroad lines.

-Charles married a native New Yorker named Mabel, but apparently they had no children.
+Charles married a native New Yorker named Mabel ( ? - ? ).